Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

     - A PropertyRetter has been added to reset only animated or constrained properties.
     - String compares in Render have been reduced.
   - Video
-    - APIs to set a codec type have been added.
+    - API set to set a codec type have been added.
-    - APIs to set a display mode have been added.
+    - API set to set a display mode have been added.
-    - APIs to set a play position have been added.
+    - API set to set a play position have been added.
   - NUI (C# interface)
-    - APIs to handle AGIF playback have been added.
+    - API set to handle AGIF playback have been added.
     - Set property of VerticalLineAlignment has been added.
-    - APIs for KeyboardRepeatInfo of Window have been added.
+    - API set for KeyboardRepeatInfo of Window have been added.
     - Protection codes to avoid the crash when the IntPtr of Key class is 0 have been added.
     - Protection codes to change Registry as concurrent collection have been added.
 - Evas Render Engine